The ranking page allows ranking applications (or applications grouped by portfolios) by a selected metric or indicator.

 In this way, you know at a first glance a ranking of providers based on technical debt.

 You can also use filters to add more conditions to the selected criteria.

-When you have selected a portfolio to group the applications, clicking on the right arrow of a portfolio will show the applications contained in that portfolio.
+When you have selected a portfolio to group the applications, click on the left arrow of a portfolio to show the applications contained in that portfolio.

-Portfolio rows display the aggregated value of the portfolio based in the contained applications.
+The Portfolio rows display the aggregated value of the portfolio based on the contained applications.

 Portfolio values are calculated as follows:

-- Lines of code and Effort to are calculated as addition of apps' values.
+Lines of code and Effort to are calculated as the addition of apps' values.

-As above mentioned, clicking on the right arrow of an application will display the metrics of last analysis.
+As mentioned above, clicking on the right arrow of an application will display the metrics of the last analysis.